 Awesome Shodan Search Queries

-image Jarvs Blog
+image Jarvs Blogarrow-up-right

-Most search filters require a Shodan account.
+Most search filters require a Shodan account.arrow-up-right

 You can assume these queries only return unsecured/open instances when possible.
 For your own legal benefit, do not attempt to login (even with default passwords) if they aren't!
 Narrow down results by adding filters like country:US or org:"Harvard University" or hostname:"nasa.gov" to the end.